-Coffee Party USA is a grassroots, non-partisan movement that aims to restore the principles and spirit of representative democracy in America.
+Coffee Party USA is a grassroots, non-partisan movement that aims to restore the principles and spirit of our republic and representative democracy in America.
 It started on Facebook as a popular fan page in January 2010 and has since blossomed into a national non-profit organization with a network of over half a million people and dozens of local chapters.

-Our path to restoring America's representative democracy:
+Our path to restoring America's republic and representative democracy:

 - Identifying and advocating for legislative fixes to reform campaign finance laws, Wall Street regulations, and the tax code;